DeadPool-4422/a7y18lte-Resources/README.md

 # a7y18lte-Resources

 Welcome to the a7y18lte-Resources repository!
-Here, you'll find resources to help customize your device experience.
+Here, you'll find resources to help enhance and customize your device experience.

 ## Getting Started

-To begin, extract the `repack-boot.7z` file and flash it in the boot partition of your device.
+For optimal performance and compatibility, ensure your device is updated to the latest firmware.

 ## Fix for Brightness Slider in Android 11+ GSI

-If the Brightness Slider is not working as expected, please follow the steps below:
+If the Brightness Slider is not working as expected in Android 11 or newer, follow the steps below:

 1. Navigate to `Settings` > `PHH Treble Settings` > `Misc Features`
 2. Scroll down to the **Backlight** section